 As we are going through holidays and this recipe is the most traditional one for Christmas and New Year in Romania, I have to share it with you!
 I am so happy that it also made it to the top 10 recipes on my blog!

-This is a super easy and delicious recipe to make when you have absolutely no inspiration on what to cook for dinner.
+This is a super easy and delicious recipe to make when you have absolutely no inspiration to cook for dinner.
 I make this recipe quite often and use different pork cuts.
-This time I made it with boneless center cut pork chops, but you can use anything you have available.
+This time I made it with boneless center-cut pork chops, but you can use anything available.

 This traditional Hungarian goulash is a beef stew cooked with lots of onions, Hungarian paprika, tomatoes, and sweet peppers.

 Very popular in Hungary and other parts of Eastern Europe, this stew can be served with bread and pasta, like spaetzle, boiled or roasted potatoes, and pickles.
 It is a very hearty dish that works best for chilly days.